-The first time you don your wetsuit, it may feel a little too stiff or tight for your liking.
+The first time you don your wetsuit, it may feel a little too stiff for your liking.
 You may feel that your movements are restricted and you struggle to perform the same motions you used to do.
 This is because new wetsuits conform to a standard fit; they are not going to fit you like a bespoke suit will.
 However, the more you wear it, the more it will start to get broken in and conform to your body shape better.

 To break in a wetsuit refers to loosening up the wetsuit enough so that it allows you to move with little to no restrictions while still having a snug fit on your body.
 Many people disagree on whether a “break-in” process is even necessary.
 Wetsuits don’t work like jeans; the argument is that a wetsuit that has been broken in is thin and loose which decreases its insulating capabilities.
 In this article, we’ll discuss ways that you can get that “broken in” feeling in a wetsuit so that you can stay warm and move without restrictions.

 Wetsuits nowadays have a very short break-in period because the neoprene material it is constructed from is already quite stretchy.
 The first time you wear your wetsuit, it should already be a decent balance of being tight, but not so tight that you struggle to breathe or move around in it.
 If the wetsuit fits you well enough, then you can count on it to adapt to your body shape over time.

 There isn’t much of a trick to breaking in a wetsuit.
 You just need to wear it often and move around in it a lot.
 Just putting on the wetsuit will stretch it out just a bit each time.
 The areas that will get stretched the most from donning the wetsuit will be the shoulder region of the suit.
 The legs get stretched to a lesser degree when you reach down to pull it up through your legs..